jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Available For

-- High-level or hands-on consulting on search architecture & Elasticsearch.
+- High-level or hands-on consulting on search architecture, vector search, & elasticsearch/opensearch.
 - Trainings and workshops related to that.
 Want to use Fleet, ELK, or are you looking to level up your search skills?
 I can help.
 - Improving the quality of your search.
 I built [Rankquest Studio](https://rankquest.jillesvangurp.com) to help my clients benchmark their search quality because I have found that a lot of them were struggling with a lack of a structured approach to evolving their search in a datadriven way.
 - Architecture / ETL reviews, workshops, or hands-on deep dives
 - Team troubleshooting & interim management & mentoring.
 - General consulting on tech, roadmap, or product.

 I generally work as a consultant, not as a freelance developer.
 This means I can work with you in short projects or on a retainer fee basis.
-But I'm not able to join teams fulltime.
+While I am very hands-on technically, I'm not able to join teams fulltime.

 ## Opensource

-I maintain several projects on Github that relate to my activities as a consultant and that we use at FORMATION as part of our product platform:
+I maintain several projects on Github that relate to my activities as a consultant and that we use at FORMATION as part of our product platform.
+Here is a small selection:

-- [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) Rankquest Studio is a web based tool that you can use to benchmark search query metrics for your search APIs.
+- [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) Rankquest Studio is a web based tool that you can use to benchmark search relevance metrics for your search APIs.
 You can try the [latest version here](https://rankquest.jillesvangurp.com).
-- [rankquest-core](https://github.com/jillesvangurp/rankquest-core) Rankquest is a kotlin multiplatform rank evalution library that you can use to benchmark any API that returns search results.
-It powers Rankquest Studio.
 - [kt-search](https://github.com/jillesvangurp/kt-search) Multi platform kotlin client for Elasticsearch & Opensearch with easily extendable Kotlin DSLs for queries, mappings, bulk, and more.
-- [kt-search-logback-appender](https://github.com/jillesvangurp/kt-search-logback-appender) Log appender for Logback that bulk indexes to Elasticsearch/Opensearch using kt-search as the client.
-Intended for use with jvm based application servers like Spring Boot
 - [querylight](https://github.com/jillesvangurp/querylight) Querylight is an in memory, kotlin multi platform text indexing library that implements tf/idf and a minimal query language.
 Great for client side search in web apps, android or other Kotlin apps.
 - [geogeometry](https://github.com/jillesvangurp/geogeometry) GeoGeometry is a set of algorithms and functions for manipulating geo hashes and geometric shapes with geo coordinates.
+We use this at FORMATION and this library has served me well in my various startups.
 - [more](https://github.com/jillesvangurp?tab=repositories)